With over 100 listed rowers on Amazon, the Concept2 Model D Rowing Machine outshines them all!

 Concept2 Online Community

-Although this isn’t part of the ‘monitor/ control panel’, I had to mention this somewhere so I’ll do this here:
+Although this isn’t part of the ‘Monitor/ Control Panel’, I had to mention this somewhere, so I’ll do it here.

 A good percentage of users loved the Concept2 community (online forum) because it’s a great place to meet other rowers and to get tips on how to get the most out of your rowing machine.